ArpNetworking/metrics-portal/README.md

 default.
 However, other installation methods will use the [debugging logging configuration file](conf/logback.xml) by default and users are *strongly* recommended to override this behavior.

-Metrics Portal also ships with a second [production console logging configuration file](main/config/logback-console.xml) which outputs to standard out instead of to a rotated and gzipped file.
+Metrics Portal ships with a second [production console logging configuration file](main/config/logback-console.xml) which outputs to standard out instead of to a rotated and gzipped file.

 #### Application